clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/libraries_authoring.md

 can use whatever name you want -- just remember to substitute that wherever you see `my-cool-lib` in this guide.

-This guide uses Clojure 1.11 and a recent version of the Clojure CLI (at least 1.11.1.1139; current version is 1.11.4.1474 as of August 2024), and requires you have `git` installed (though very little familiarity with `git` is required).
+This guide uses Clojure 1.12 and a recent version of the Clojure CLI (at least 1.12.0.1479; current version is 1.12.0.1488 as of December 2024), and requires you have `git` installed (though very little familiarity with `git` is required).